SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 declared properties and it must do so before calling any of its superclass's designated initializers.

-A class can override properties, methods, and initializers of its superclass.
+A class can override properties, methods, subscripts, and initializers of its superclass.
-Overridden methods and properties must be marked with the ``override`` declaration modifier.
+Overridden properties, methods, subscripts, and designated initializers must be marked with the ``override`` declaration modifier.

 Although properties and methods declared in the *superclass* are inherited by the current class, designated initializers declared in the *superclass* are not.